Alla Pavlova: Lieder and chamber music

 Following her arrival in New York, Pavlova compiled a collection for her daughter Irene consisting of simple pieces for piano inspired by the fairy tales of Hans Christian Andersen.
 During the first half of the 1990s her compositions alternated between lieder and small works for piano.
 In 1994, Pavlova produced her first major work, for a small chamber orchestra, Symphony no. 1 "Farewell Russia".
 The symphony seeks to convey the melancholic burden and feelings of pain the composer felt on leaving her home country.
 The work is articulated in a single movement, and is scored for a small ensemble consisting of two violins, a cello, a piano, a flute, and a piccolo,.
 It was recorded in Russia by soloists of the Moscow Philharmonic Orchestra two days after its first performance.

 Pavlova waited for four years to compose her next work for larger forces, an Elegy (1998) for piano and string orchestra, barely four minutes long, motivated by the death of her teacher Shakhbagyan.

 Her first symphonic work following the Elegy was the Symphony no. 2 "For the New Millennium" (1998), written that same year, her most ambitious work to date.
-Even before being revised four years later, it was brought to CD by Vladimir Fedoseyev (who later became one of Pavlova's champions in Russia when he played and recorded the Fourth Symphony which firmly established Pavlova's reputation in Russia).
+Even before being revised four years later, it was brought to CD by Vladimir Fedoseyev.
 Pavlova returned to the composition of lieder, composing pieces like Miss me... but let me go at the beginning of September 2001.
 In the same way that Cristóbal Halffter saw his composition Adagio en forma de Rondó changed by the terrorist attacks of September 11, Pavlova - who had been shocked by these attacks, and who lived quite close to ground zero - decided to rededicate the song to the memory of the victims.

 Pavlova is a member of the New York Women Composers, Inc.